nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `GRADE` here can only be in a range of `P1`-`P6` (primary school levels) or `S1`-`S5` (secondary school levels).
 Here specifying lower case will also be a valid grade input (e.g. `p3` is allowed and will be read in the application as `P3`).

-* A student can have any number of remarks, capped at 5. (including 0).
-The number of characters each remark can have is capped at 25.
+* `REMARK` can have a maximum of 25 characters, single worded without spacings in between them.
+A student can have any number of remarks, capped at 5. (including 0). (e.g `smart` is valid, while `needs help` is invalid)

 Example(s):